tensorflow/runtime/documents/error_handling.md

 }
 ```

-These two `HexTestPartialFail` implementations are equivalent: both return two
+These two `TFRTTestPartialFail` implementations are equivalent: both return two
 values: `1` and an `AsyncValue` with error.

 Note that `ReportError` can only report an error when there are unset results or